 - Additional Features

 BigCommerce also offers unique integration tools that allow users to connect to and leverage their social networks.
 This gives storefront owners access to a massive potential customer base.
-BigCommerce also has its own a unique app store that offers powerful additional features for tools like email marketing, accounting, shipping, analytics, etc. While some of the apps in BigCommerce's app store are free others are not.
+BigCommerce also has its own unique app store that offers powerful additional features for tools like email marketing, accounting, shipping, analytics, etc. While some of the apps in BigCommerce's app store are free, others are not.

 - Over 10 years in the eCommerce platform industry